topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.
 When the script is terminated, GPIO82 and GPIO88 will be automatically unexported and cleaned up.

-Note: GPIO82 and GPIO88 are used as examples.
+**Note**: GPIO82 and GPIO88 are used as examples.
 You may modify the pins based on your wiring and available GPIOs on the D3-G board.
 Also, ensure your ECHO pin's voltage level is safe for the board (some modules output 5V and may need a voltage divider or level shifter).

 ## 7.2 I2C